Verlobung im Traum

-Verlobung im Traum (Betrothal in a Dream) (1928–30) is a German-language opera in two acts by Czech composer Hans Krása with a libretto by Rudolf Fuchs and Rudolf Thomas after the novel Uncle's Dream by Feodor Dostoyevsky.
+Verlobung im Traum (Betrothal in a Dream) (1928–30) is a German-language opera in two acts by Czech composer Hans Krása with a libretto by Rudolf Fuchs and Rudolf Thomas after the novel Uncle's Dream by Fyodor Dostoevsky.

 Performance history

 The opera was premiered on 18 May 1933 at the Neues deutsches Theater in Prague under George Szell.
 Later that year, the work was awarded the Czechoslovak State Prize.

 Synopsis

-The action takes place in Mordasov, a small Russian town, around 1850.
+The action takes place in Mordasovo, a small Russian town, around 1850.